-Heliport Operating Minima: The limit of usability of a heliport for:
+Heliport Operating Minima means the limit of usability of a heliport for:

-- (a) take-off, expressed in terms of RVR and/or visibility and if necessary, cloud conditions: - (b) landing in precision approach and landing operations, expressed terms visibility RVR decision of and/ or and altitude/ height (DA/H) as appropriate to the category of the operation; - landing operations vertical (c) in approach and landing with guidance, visibility expressed in terms of and/or RVR and decision altitude/height (DA/H); and - landing in non-precision approach and landing operations, expressed in terms of visibility and/ RVR, minimum decent or altitude/height (MDA/H) and, if necessary, cloud conditions.
+- a. take-off, expressed in terms of RVR and or visibility and if necessary, cloud conditions; - b. landing precision in approach and landing operations, expressed in terms of visibility and or RVR decision and altitude or height (DA/H) as appropriate to the category of the operation; - c. landing in approach and landing operations with vertical guidance. expressed in terms of visibility and or RVR and decision altitude or height (DA/H); and - d. landing in non-precision approach and landing operations, expressed in terms of visibility and or RVR, minimum decent altitude or height (MDA/H) and, if necessary, cloud conditions.